davidtwco/rfcs/text/0000-build-std.md

 dependencies on the standard library, these users will no longer need to rely on any nightly features to build the standard library (if this iteration of build-std is eventually stabilised).

+**TODO:** maybe have a `-Zbuild-std-up-to=core` flag or something that is temporary and will ignore implied standard library dependencies from your dependencies for anything more than core, and we'd remove this eventually but it would give people a way to keep compiling while their dependency graph updates, which they would be incentivised to do anyway because it gets them building on stable

 ## Why not check if `rust-src` has been modified?
 [why-not-check-if-rust-src-has-been-modified]: #why-not-check-if-rust-src-has-been-modified